 Skip to content

-Everything you can do with the wiki — reading pages, searching, compiling, importing — is exposed through the GraphQL API.
+Everything you can do with compiled Memory pages — reading pages, searching, compiling, importing — is exposed through the GraphQL API.
 This page tells you what queries exist, who can call them, and what they return.

-Start here if you’re building a client (the mobile app, an SDK, another service) that needs to talk to the wiki.
+Start here if you’re building a client (the mobile app, an SDK, another service) that needs to talk to compiled pages.

 Read a page when you know its slug.
 Returns the full page including every section and alias.